SUU-Chaos-Mesh-OTel/Chaos-Mesh-OTel/README.md

 The core components of the architecture include:

 * **Minikube** — Local Kubernetes environment simulating a production-like cluster.
-* **Online Boutique** — A cloud-native microservices demo application consisting of 11 interconnected services.
+* **OpenTelemetry Demo (Astronomy Shop)** — A polyglot e-commerce microservices application (~20 services) built to showcase end-to-end observability with traces, metrics, and logs.
-* **Chaos Mesh** — A chaos engineering toolset used to inject controlled faults into the system.
+* **Chaos Mesh** — A chaos-engineering toolset used to inject controlled faults into the system.
+* **OpenTelemetry Collector** — Unified pipeline exporting telemetry from all services (and Chaos Mesh) to back-ends.
-* **Prometheus** — A metrics collection and time-series storage system.
+* **Prometheus** — Scrapes the Collector’s Prometheus exporter for metrics and stores time-series data.
-* **Grafana** — A visualization and dashboarding tool for Prometheus data.
+* **Grafana** — Visualises Prometheus and trace data for rapid insight.
-* **Load Generator** — A component of Online Boutique that simulates realistic traffic patterns by generating HTTP requests to the `frontend` service.
+* **Load Generator** — The `loadgenerator` service, which produces realistic traffic against the public `frontend` entry point.

 ### 4.3 Component Roles and Interactions

 #### **Minikube (Kubernetes Environment)**

 * Provides a local container-orchestrated environment.
-* Hosts all application workloads including Online Boutique, Chaos Mesh, and observability tools.
+* Hosts all application workloads including Astronomy Shop microservices, Chaos Mesh, and observability tools.
 * Enables testing of service orchestration, fault tolerance, and pod lifecycle management.

 #### **Chaos Mesh**